-An individual’s behavioral wellness is considered optimal when they can successfully demonstrate the ability to engage in productive activities, maintain fulfilling relationships and adapt to and cope with life’s challenges.
+An individual’s behavioral wellness is considered optimal when they can successfully engage in productive activities, maintain fulfilling relationships, and adapt to and cope with life’s challenges.

-Behavioral health services promote personal well-being through prevention activity and intervention in mental illness including depression and anxiety, substance misuse and addiction.
-Behavioral health need continues to be associated with stigma that in some cases may prevent a person from seeking necessary services and remaining well.
-Capacity within the profession is often insufficient to meet the need and in some cases not well integrated into other parts of the healthcare system.
+Behavioral health services promote personal well-being through prevention activities and intervene in mental illnesses including depression and anxiety, substance misuse and addiction.
+Behavioral health needs continue to be associated with stigma.
+In some cases, this may prevent a person from seeking necessary services and remaining well.
+Capacity within the profession is often insufficient to meet the needs, therefore creating another barrier to accessing care.
+Furthermore, behavioral health services are not always well integrated into other parts of the healthcare system.

 Substance misuse disorders frequently co-occur with mental illness.
 According to the 2016 version of the National Survey on Drug Use and Health, 18.5% of individuals with a mental illness also have a substance misuse disorder.
 A person who is depressed and using substances has a much higher risk of suicide or self-injury.
 Also, according to the Anxiety and Depression Association of America, individuals with mood or anxiety disorders are two or three times more likely to have a substance misuse disorder.
 The South Central Public Health Network addresses both because they are so interconnected.